What do jigsaw puzzles and resume sections have in common?

 In this section, you talk about the list of different professional groups you’ve been involved with.
 List them down and give the reader a deeper glimpse into what your character, skills, and experiences look like.

-There are different ways to organize the structure of your resume sections.
-Having said that, there’s one fixed rule that’s not going to change anytime soon.
-And that’s this:
+There are different ways to go about your resume format.
+Having said that, there’s one fixed rule that’s not going to change anytime soon:

-The most important details belong to the top of your resume.
+The most important details go first on your resume.

 Here’s what the traditional resume sections order looks like: